Fermat's Last Theorem: In popular culture

 The popularity of the theorem outside science has led to it being described as achieving "that rarest of mathematical accolades: A niche role in pop culture."

 Arthur Porges' 1954 short story "The Devil and Simon Flagg" features a mathematician who bargains with the Devil that the latter cannot produce a proof of Fermat's Last Theorem within twenty-four hours.

+In the 1989 Star Trek: The Next Generation episode "The Royale", Captain Picard states that the theorem is still unproven in the 24th century.
+The proof was released five years after the episode originally aired.

+The 1997 book Fermat's Last Theorem by author Simon Singh became the first mathematics book to become a number-one seller in the United Kingdom, while Singh's documentary The Proof, on which the book was based, won a BAFTA award in 1997.

-In The Simpsons episode "The Wizard of Evergreen Terrace," Homer Simpson writes the equation 3987^{12} + 4365^{12} = 4472^{12} on a blackboard, which appears to be a counterexample to Fermat's Last Theorem.
+In a 1998 episode of The Simpsons (that is, "The Wizard of Evergreen Terrace"), Homer Simpson writes the equation 3987^{12} + 4365^{12} = 4472^{12} on a blackboard, which appears to be a counterexample to Fermat's Last Theorem.
 The equation is wrong, but it appears to be correct if entered in a calculator with 10 significant figures.